Systems¶

 The response should contain a list of items similar to the single listing shown above.

-To create a child system, create a local file (for example child_system_example.json) with the following:
+To create a child system, first ensure that the system intended to serve as the parent as allowChildren set to true.
+Next, create a local file (for example child_system_example.json) similar to the following:

 {